alexjcornish/DiseaseCellTypes/README.md

 DiseaseCellTypes
 ===

-An R-package for the identification of disease-associated cell types using cell type-specific interactomes.
+An R-package for identifying disease-associated cell types using cell type-specific interactomes.
 This package provides 2 methods for identifying disease-cell type associations: gene set compactness (GSC) and gene set overexpression (GSO).
 Also provided are functions for building cell type-specific interactomes and cell type-based diseasomes.

-Details on how to run the methods and recreate the results of the referenced paper are provided in the [package vignette](https://cdn.rawgit.com/alexjcornish/DiseaseCellTypes/master/inst/doc/DiseaseCellTypes-vignette.html?raw=TRUE "vignette").
-Further details on each of the functions contained within the package are available within the [package manual](https://github.com/alexjcornish/DiseaseCellTypes/blob/master/inst/doc/DiseaseCellTypes-manual.pdf?raw=TRUE "manual").
-Both the [package vignette](https://cdn.rawgit.com/alexjcornish/DiseaseCellTypes/master/inst/doc/DiseaseCellTypes-vignette.html?raw=TRUE "vignette") and [package manual](https://github.com/alexjcornish/DiseaseCellTypes/blob/master/inst/doc/DiseaseCellTypes-manual.pdf?raw=TRUE "manual") can also be found within the package itself.
+How to run the methods and recreate the results of the referenced paper is described in the [package vignette](https://cdn.rawgit.com/alexjcornish/DiseaseCellTypes/master/inst/doc/DiseaseCellTypes-vignette.html?raw=TRUE "vignette").
+Further details on each of the package functions are available in the [package manual](https://github.com/alexjcornish/DiseaseCellTypes/blob/master/inst/doc/DiseaseCellTypes-manual.pdf?raw=TRUE "manual").
+Both the [package vignette](https://cdn.rawgit.com/alexjcornish/DiseaseCellTypes/master/inst/doc/DiseaseCellTypes-vignette.html?raw=TRUE "vignette") and [package manual](https://github.com/alexjcornish/DiseaseCellTypes/blob/master/inst/doc/DiseaseCellTypes-manual.pdf?raw=TRUE "manual") are contained within the package.

 Additional data